fikrianggara/fikrianggara/README.md

 I love the world of web development and system design.
 I build stuff with next.js, and python to do data processing and analysis.
+Currently I do vibecoding, hence the previouses stack list is unbounded

 <br clear="both">